COUNTDOWN TO KICKOFF

 Get ready for crowd-pleasing dance teams, high-stepping drum majors, precision drumlines, and roaring brass sections.
 The Battle of the Bands is packed with exciting energy as competing bands show off their skills for the chance at bragging rights.
 Tickets start at $16.

-Florida Classic Consortium kicks off The Classic weekend with sponsors, community partners, business leaders, players, pep bands, university officials, and student leaders gathering to celebrate the season, rally the teams, and show that Rattlers and Wildcats remain divided on the field but united in the world.
+Florida Classic Friday gets started with players, pep bands, university officials and student leaders gathering to celebrate the season, preview the upcoming matchup and show that Rattlers and Wildcats remain divided on the field but united in the world.
 Individual tickets are $55 (including lunch) while a table of 10 (eight guests and two football players) is $550.